pwinckles/card-game-rules/traditional/point/Schnapsen.md

 ### Closed

-If the closing player successfully makes 66 points, they score the same as above, except only the points that the non-closer had at the time the stock was closed are taken into account.
-If the closing player either fails to make 66 or the non-closer claims 66 first, the non-closer scores 2 game points (3 if they hadn't taken any tricks at the time the stock was closed).
+If the closing player successfully makes 66 points, they score the same as above, except only the points that the non-closer had at the time the talon was closed are taken into account.
+If the closing player either fails to make 66 or the non-closer claims 66 first, the non-closer scores 2 game points (3 if they hadn't taken any tricks at the time the talon was closed).

 ### Game